Fyre Festival, billed as an ultra-luxury destination music experience, is facing its second major lawsuit of this week.

-Hadid, Jenner, and the use of influencers is at the center of the latest lawsuit, according to The Hollywood Reporter.
+Hadid, Jenner, and the use of influencers is at the centre of the latest lawsuit, according to The Hollywood Reporter.
 The suit, filed Tuesday in Los Angeles County Superior Court, was filed by personal injury attorney John Girardi, representing Chelsea Chinery, Shannon McAuliffe, and Desiree Flores.
 Their lawsuit alleges that Ja Rule, Billy McFarland, and Fyre Media engaged in breach of contract, negligent misrepresentation, and fraud.

 The suit boils down to this: The complainants allege that Fyre tricked attendees by promising that influencers like Kendall Jenner, Bella Hadid, and Emily Ratajkowski would be attending.
 The suit also alleges that the more than 400 social influencers paid to promote the festival didn't adequately disclose that their posts were ads.